-On the night of 27th September, when he arranged and assisted in laying wires under
+On the night of 27th September, when he arranged and assisted in laying wires under a heavy shell and rifle fire.

 Captain Burrard has been continuously on active service since November, 1914, and his name was brought to notice for gallantry after actions at Givenchy, Ypres, and Festubert.